alexlundry/PPOL563/Week 3 - EDA/EDA-in-R.md

     ## 10 Spain              58
     ## # … with 177 more rows

+We use another count function, this time on all countries, with the option of sort = True to see how frequently countries appear in the data.

 So we know there ar 187 unique countries and that the max number of observations is 58.

 Ok, 58 seems to be the MAX and MODAL number of entries.
-Let’s see how many countries meet that criteria:
+Let’s see how many countries meet that criteria by visualizing the count data table as a histogram.

 ``` r
 gapminder_unfiltered %>%